seananderson/citations-talk/README.md

 ## Using your citation manager effectively

+You should only rarely be entering citation meta-data by hand (like the authors, title, and journal).
+Most citation managers can recognize many PDFs and find meta-data for you.
+In other cases, you can download the citation data and PDF separately from the journal website and associate the two in the citation manager.

 Try and weed out garbage as you go (incorrect meta-data) or you're in for a world of hurt later.

+Most citation managers can deal with journal abbreviations for you.

 On the other hand, you don't have to save everything you read.
 I save a PDF in my citation manager if I think I might cite it someday (or if I think it's really cool and I might want to re-read it or share it someday).